 Format is a specialised website builder for photographers and videographers who want to build an online portfolio.
 And so naturally, it offers a great selection of portfolio-specific tools.

-There are 73 portfolio templates to choose from, seven of which are designed specifically for videographers, with various design and styling elements that make it easy to share your work.
+There are 73 portfolio templates to choose from, which we found particularly impressive when we tested it.
+Seven of these are designed specifically for videographers, with various design and styling elements that make it easy to share your work.
 You can also add a basic ecommerce interface to your portfolio, allowing you to potentially sell your work to interested clients.

 The cheapest premium subscription only lets you upload 15 minutes of hosted video, which increases to 120 minutes with the priciest option.
 Again, though, there’s nothing stopping you from uploading your videos elsewhere and embedding them on your site.
 For more details, see our Format review.

-The website builders we've covered so far are rely on templates.
-That means you're going to end up with a 'cookie cutter' design that's going to look pretty similar to most other videographers' portfolios.
+The website builders we've covered so far rely on templates.
+That means you're going to end up with a 'cookie cutter' design that will look pretty similar to most other videographers' portfolios.
 If you're willing to put in a bit of effort, though, here's an alternative that will give you ultimate design control.